Five Indian-origin persons, Indian activist feature in TIME magazine's list of 100 emerging leaders | Business

 Gupta, who “wasn’t on the White House Task Force” or a governor or member of Congress, took action to solve the problem.

-Gupta leads the Get Us PPE organization and along with a group of medical professionals and team members, the organization helped distribute more than 6.5 million pieces of PPE to frontline workers.
+Gupta leads the Get Us PPE organisation and along with a group of medical professionals and team members, the organisation helped distribute more than 6.5 million pieces of PPE to frontline workers.

 Pavuluri is the 25-year founder of the free online tool that helps users fill out bankruptcy forms on their own.